Framework for Evaluating Eligibility, Tenure, and Rotation

 However, institutional perspectives do not necessarily capture the full dynamics of systemic legitimacy.
 Constitutional systems rely not only on stability but on the continued availability of corrective pathways through which structural adjustment can occur.
 When those pathways narrow, institutions may continue operating within their internal model of legitimacy while the broader constitutional system gradually loses capacity for self-correction.

 In this sense, institutional responses intended to stabilize authority can resemble the difference between immune and auto-immune reactions.
 Actions taken to protect institutional stability may, when corrective mechanisms are suppressed, place additional strain on the legitimacy structure of the system itself.
-These effects may be transparent to the political community over time but remain opaque to institutions operating within their own internal legitimacy model.
+These effects may become visible within the political community while remaining opaque to institutions operating within their own legitimacy model.

 The congressional rotation sequence of the 1990s illustrates how distributed authority, corrective pathways, and institutional response interact within a constitutional system when mechanisms of self-correction become constrained.